ROCm/HIP/docs/markdown/hip_porting_guide.md

 Code compiled using this tool can employ only the intersection of language features supported by both nvcc and the host compiler.
 In some cases, you must take care to ensure the data types and alignment of the host compiler are identical to those of the device compiler.
 Only some host compilers are supported---for example, recent nvcc versions lack Clang host-compiler capability.

-hcc generates both device and host code using the same Clang-based compiler.
+HIP-Clang generates both device and host code using the same Clang-based compiler.
 The code uses the same API as gcc, which allows code generated by different gcc-compatible compilers to be linked together.
-For example, code compiled using hcc can link with code compiled using "standard" compilers (such as gcc, ICC and Clang).
+For example, code compiled using HIP-Clang can link with code compiled using "standard" compilers (such as gcc, ICC and Clang).
 Take care to ensure all compilers use the same standard C++ header and library formats.

 ### libc++ and libstdc++